jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 BFA	    HAN Si Ling	        Art Lead	    Art Champion

 Demo
-lv_1.scn will be used for game prototype demo.
+Demo.scn will be used for game prototype demo.

 Game Concept
 Feline Frenzy is a game where you play as Chonkers the cat hero, navigating an abandoned laboratory,